TaniWanKenobi/Blinky/newguide.md

 Via: the tunnels which connect the top and bottom copper layers

 ![](https://hc-cdn.hel1.your-objectstorage.com/s/v3/c2ec73f247fdb1f466903fc86d345fe0f4b47b6f_image.png)

+Place all of your components inside the Board Outline.
+Move components to shorten ratlines, which are are the straight blue lines.

 - You can use ‘r’ to rotate them
 - Remember to save (Control-S or  ⌘-S) often !!!!